-After June 2020, you won’t receive any patches or updates from Magento to support your store.
+Since the product was sunset, you can’t get any patches or updates from Magento to support your store.
 You are on your own, a lifeboat adrift at sea.

 With Magento 2, the level of customer support depends on which version you are working with.
 As we mentioned in the introduction, Magento 2 covers both Magento Open Source, Magento Enterprise Edition, and Enterprise Cloud Edition.
 Only the latter two options provide support, and they also come with a steep price tag.
 Magento Open Source is free to download, but does not come with customer support.

 Who Wins the Battle, Magento 1 vs. Magento 2?

 Realistically, this isn’t even a question.
 Magento 1 and Magento 2 aren’t really at battle because one is a viable ecommerce platform and the other is a dying star that simply isn’t a secure place to build a site.

 If you are currently on Magento 1, your only question (which I assure you we will get to shortly) is whether you should invest in moving to Magento 2 or cast a wider net for other options.

 Migrate to Magento 2, How Much Will It Cost?

 If you do choose to migrate to Magento 2, your investment is likely to be steep.
 (One more reason it’s good to think long and hard before making a decision.)